Drew Gooden (YouTuber): YouTube (2017–present)

 Gooden experimented with different formats and types of videos.
 As he had wanted to transition to longform content, Gooden's initial idea was to create longer comedy sketches that were similar to his Vines.
 He eventually settled on being a commentary and reaction YouTuber and his following slowly began to rise again.
 Gooden's breakout video was a highly critical review of Jake Paul's live show, uploaded in June 2018.
 Unlike his other videos, which then averaged one hundred thousand views, the review was viewed four million times in one month.
 He reached one million subscribers in October 2018.

 Gonzalez also started a commentary channel on YouTube and the two began traveling to appear in each other's videos, becoming close friends.
 Gooden said that making videos with Gonzalez was more enjoyable because they did not require a script.
-A running joke between their fans is that they pretend to confuse the two YouTubers together.
+A running joke between their fans is that they pretend to confuse the two YouTubers together, but as of 2023 neither comedian appreciates this joke.
 This inspired their We Are Two Different People Tour in 2019, with YouTuber Kurtis Conner as a guest star.
 The tour, with music, effects, and theatrical elements interspersed with sketches and comedy routines, was their first major live performance and ran from September to October.
-The two also released a parody song called "We Are Not The Same Person" to promote the tour.
+The two also released a parody song called "We Are Not the Same Person" to promote the tour.

 Gooden was a Featured Creator at the 10th Annual VidCon.
 Three years after starting YouTube, Gooden began creating content full-time.
 In 2021, he won a Streamy Award in Commentary.
 Gooden was nominated in the same category the next year but lost to Gonzalez.

 Content and reception

 Gooden is a commentary YouTuber.
 His videos mainly consist of "deep dives" into YouTube, internet, and pop culture.
-Topics of discussion in Gooden's videos have included the difficulties faced by internet celebrities (Lilly Singh) attempting to break into mainstream media, Jake and Logan Paul, TikTok creators, and movie reviews.
+Gooden frequently discusses the difficulties internet celebrities such as Lilly Singh, Jake Paul, and Logan Paul face in breaking into mainstream media.
+He also covers TikTok creators and makes comedic summaries of poorly received movies.

-His videos contain comedic elements and comedy sketches, and are filmed in his house.
+His videos contain comedic elements and comedy sketches, and are usually filmed in his house.
 Paste described his videos as his "own comedic version of investigative journalism".
 He often shares his personal experiences in his videos, and discusses how online trends may be harmful, such as when he examines dangerous videos on YouTube aimed at children.
 Gooden was criticized by Kaitlyn Tiffany of The Atlantic for an advertisement in the middle of one of his videos, but he has said that he is careful not to be hypocritical as he has criticized celebrities for excessive advertising.